drweb86/butil/README.md

 - It can store backups on multiple HDD, flash, remote FTP servers and shared folders over the network;
 - Simple configuring takes less time and goes easily and with comfort;
 - AES-256 7-zip encyption makes your data securely protected;
-- It includes console md5 signer tool;
 - Multiple backup tasks are supported;
 - Html format is uded for file logs.
 It takes less time on reviewing of it;
-- Scheduler is present;
 - Two modes of creating a backup exists: manual from UI and console tool and with scheduling possibilities;
 - .Net based application;
 - [Unstructured Data repository model](./help/Other/Glossary.md)